Kingdom of Valabhi: Śīlāditya I

-Coinage of Śilāditya (Maitraka, 606-616 CE, Gujarat), with head of king and geometric designs.
+Coinage of Śilāditya (Maitraka, 606–616 CE, Gujarat), with head of king and geometric designs.
 National Museum, New Delhi.

 Dharasena II was succeeded by Śīlāditya I who is also called Dharmāditya, the "sun of Dharma".
 He reigned from c.
 590 - 615 CE.
 Manju-Sri-Mula-Kalpa assigns him thirty years.
 The Śatruñjaya Máhátmya has a prophetic account of one Śíláditya who will be a propagator of religion in Vikrama Saṃvat 477 (420 CE).
 The work is comparatively modern and does not correspond to chronology and dating of the Valabhi kingdom.
 Although no reliance can be placed on the date still his second name Dharmáditya gives support to his identification with the Śíláditya of the Máhátmya.
 Based on Manju-Sri-Mula-Kalpa and his grants, it is known that his rule extended from Malwa to the oceans of Kutch in western India.

 Copper plate grant issued by Śīlāditya I, dated year 290 [?] aśvayuja badi 10 recording a donation of villages and lands.

 He was Shaiva.
 The one of his grant, to a temple of Śiva, has for its Dútaka the illustrious Kharagraha apparently the brother and successor of the king.
 He had made grants to sun temple and Buddhist monks show that he tolerated and respected Buddhism also.
 The writer of one of the grants is mentioned as the minister of peace and war Chandrabhaṭṭi; the Dútaka or causer of the gift in two of the Buddhist grants is Bhaṭṭa Ádityayaśas apparently some military officer.
 The Jain work Śatruñjaya Máhátmya mentions that its author was his preceptor.
 His equal treatment to all religions justifies his title Dharmāditya.
 The Śatruñjaya Máhátmya, though exaggerated, mentions that he had expelled some Buddhists from his kingdom sympathetic to his rival Harṣa.
 He is praised in accounts of Hiuen Tsang as a "monarch of great administrative ability and of rare kindness and compassion".

 He had a son named Derabhaṭṭa.
 He was succeeded by his younger brother Kharagraha I. It seems that there must have been a contest between his elder brother Upendra and him but finally Kharagraha I had succeeded.
-Derabhaṭṭa is mentioned to had helped Śilāditya is conquering some region between Sahya and Vindhya.
+Derabhaṭṭa is mentioned to have helped Śilāditya in conquering some region between Sahya and Vindhya.
 He probably had helped Pulakeshin in a war against Kalachuris and may be gained the region as a result.
 He may have ruled the region independently till his death.
 His son and successor Śilāditya may have ruled the region as an arrangement with his brother Karagraha.
 A queen named Janjika is mentioned in one of copperplates which may be a wife of Śilāditya I.